Malcolm Richards

 In October 2010, Richards was appointed as General Secretary of the Church Missionary Society, New South Wales and Australian Capital Territory branch, a position he remained in for eight years until he became bishop.
 He was a canon of St Andrew's Cathedral, Sydney between 2012 and his consecration as bishop in 2019.

 In April 2019, Richards was named by Anglican Archbishop of Sydney Glenn Davies as Bishop for International Relations, replacing Peter Tasker who had held the role since 2009.
 He was consecrated bishop on 6 July 2019.
 Richards was the first person to hold the role without a concurrent diocesan bishop responsibility.
 Instead, Richards took up a position as Director of the Centre for Global Mission at Moore Theological College.

 Richards is married to Elizabeth and has three children.
-He also has amazing grandchildren, especially the oldest, Abby.
 He is fluent in Swahili and French.